spoonpaw/typescript-express-phaser-boilerplate/README.md

 - `webpack.client.config.js`: The client-side webpack configuration.
 - `webpack.server.config.js`: The server-side webpack configuration.

-You can also modify the `tsconfig.json` file to change the TypeScript compiler options.
+- `tsconfig.client.json`: The TypeScript compiler options for the client.

-## License
+- `tsconfig.server.json`: The TypeScript compiler options for the server.

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+You can also modify the `tsconfig.json` file to change the common TypeScript compiler options.